sblauth/cashocs/README.md

     `conda env create -f conda_env.yml -n your_environment_name`

-    where you replace 'your_environment_name' by an appropriate name such as 'fenics'
+    where you replace 'your_environment_name' by an appropriate name such as 'descendal'

   - Alternatively, use the environment file conda_env.yml to install the packages (or maybe even newer versions of them) via conda-forge and pip